samuelololol/BuildbotDocker/README.markdown

 ![basic deployment][1]

 ># With dockerized test plan:
->Users are able to add their custom dockerized test plan.
+>Buildbot Slave has ability to create containers(on host) as well, so users could add their custom dockerized test plan.

 ![CI_with test deployment][2]